Glen Campbell Says Final Goodbye with the Help of His Family and This “Adiós” Music VideoElizabeth Nelson

 The album was a difficult one for Campbell to get through, requiring longtime banjo player and friend Carl Jackson to hold up pieces of paper, each with a line of lyrics written in large print, for him to read.
 But despite the challenges, Campbell was “clearly ecstatic about being in the studio.”

-Universal Music Enterprises announced that Campbell’s final album would be released on June 9, 2017.
+Campbell’s final album was released on June 9, 2017.
 It features a number of classic songs, many of which are Campbell’s favorites by other songwriters.
 Three of Campbell’s children, Ashley, Shannon, and Cal, provided backup vocals, and other singers like Willie Nelson and Vince Gill joined in to make the music sound more polished.

 01. Everybody’s Talkin’